After completing the course, the students should:

 - communicate the results of his/her reflections in speech and writing in a clear and systematic way, and in ways that contribute to moving the research front.

 By the end of the course, the student will be able to:

-- meet social phenomena and theoretical-academic subjects with methodological assumptions that must be basis for an analysis of the data through research-based production of insight and knowledge.
+- meet social phenomena and theoretical-academic subjects with methodological assumptions that must be a basis for an analysis of the data through research-based production of insight and knowledge.